detec/SF5Spring/README.md

 This implementation of Openbox SF-5 settings editor provides SQL-based user authentication (Spring Security 4 used) and registration, so that it can be run in a cloud.
 Each user can access only his/her own SF-5 settings.
 At the same time, a user has the right to update common catalogue with transponder data, without the need for the administrator to do this routine job.
 User administrator with credentials admin/1 is checked and, if necessary, created at every application startup.

+There are 2 authentication modes:

+- login form for JSP-based Spring MVC controllers;
+- digest authentication for RESTful Spring MVC API.

+## REST service ##

+This Openbox SF-5 settings editor implementation provides JAX-RS JSON API for getting entities from database with the help of Spring MVC 4.
+Here is the list of supported endpoints, relative to application context path:

+- Satellites
+	- json/satellites/all 							- get all satellites as JSON Array;
+	- json/satellites/filter/id/{satelliteId} 		- get satellite by its ID as JSON value;
+	- json/satellites/filter/{type}/{typeValue} 	- get satellites, filtered by arbitrary field name and field value, as JSON Array.

+- Transponders
+	- json/transponders/filter/{type}/{typeValue} 	- get transponders, filtered by arbitrary field name and field value, as JSON Array;
+	- json/transponders/filter/id/{transponderId} 	- get transponder by its ID as JSON value;
+	- json/transponders/filter;satId={satId} 		- get all transponders from specified satellite as JSON Array;
+	- json/transponders/all 						- get all transponders as JSON Array.

+- Users
+	- json/users/filter/username/{login} 			- get user by its login as JSON value.

+- OpenBox SF-5 settings (requires digest authentication)
+	- json/usersettings/create 						- post user setting to this endpoint to create a new setting.
+User authenticated and the one in setting should coincide.
+	- json/usersettings/all 						- get all user's settings, based on credentials provided, as JSON Array;
+	- json/usersettings/filter/{type}/{typeValue} 	- get user's settings, filtered by arbitrary field name and field value, based on credentials provided, as JSON Array;
+	- json/usersettings/filter/id/{settingId} 		- get setting by its ID as JSON value, based on credentials provided.

 ## System requirements ##

 - Apache Tomcat 8 with H2 database jar in lib folder;